Skip to content

 kubectl -n kube-system get machinedeployment $name -o jsonpath='{.metadata.annotations.cluster\.k8s\.io/cluster-api-autoscaler-node-group-max-size}'

-• Pods can not be scheduled and remain in Pending state due to limited resources
+• The scheduler cannot place Pods, leaving them in Pending state due to limited resources

 Get Pods in Pending state: